 - Enjoys problem-solving, often missing out the intermediate stages in an argument and making original connections.

 - Learned to read at an early age.

 - Shows strong feelings and opinions; may have an odd sense of humour.

 - Sets high standards and is a perfectionist but loses interest when asked to do more of the same.

-Within the school's structure there should be a dedicated teacher, often known as the gifted and talented co-ordinator or leading teacher, to oversee the implementation of the school’s policy on gifted and talented.
-This is the person who should be driving the gifted agenda, encouraging best practice amongst all teachers and ensuring the children are stimulated and stretched, perhaps via a special enrichment programme.
+Every school should also have a dedicated teacher, often known as the gifted and talented co-ordinator or leading teacher, to oversee how this policy is implemented.
+This person should also drive the gifted agenda, encourage best practice among all teachers and ensure the children are stimulated and stretched, perhaps via a special enrichment programme.
 Some schools have an ‘individual needs’ department responsible for both the most able and those who are struggling.

-A good school will try to identify very able pupils and to meet their needs.
-The school will have developed an agreed policy on how their most able pupils are managed.
-It is very easy to destroy the self-confidence of any child and this is particularly so when they are talented, gifted and able.
+It is very easy to destroy the self-confidence of any child, particularly when they are talented, gifted and able.
 Their experiences with their teachers, their peers and their parents are crucial, and it is always important to look for the indicators which suggest that a difficult, unhappy or bored child has hidden talent.